perrystreetsoftware/Harmonize/README.md

 ## Configuration

+Add an empty `.harmonize.yaml` file to the root of your project.
+This file is **required** for Harmonize to correctly detect the project root and apply your lint rules.

-Add a `.harmonize.yaml` file in your project’s root directory to specify which files or folders you want to exclude from your lint rules, using the `excludes` key:
+You can also optionally specify which files or folders you want to exclude from all lint rules, using the `excludes` key:

 ```yaml
 excludes: